Artisans

 Nico Preste

+Born in Galatina in 1968, Nico Preste is a craftsman and artist who transforms reclaimed materials into original, meaningful works.
 Using ceramics, wood, metal, and vintage objects found at flea markets, he creates unique pieces that tell a story and reflect a deep commitment to sustainability and tradition.
-Each creation is entirely handmade, crafted with artisanal techniques and meticulous attention to detail.

 Discover More